JJguri/cv/content/remote-sensing/project-8/index.md

 high-throughput field phenotyping system for determining how sorghum genetic variation impacts the crop’s biofuel production.

-We use drone datasets to parametrise different forage genotypes in APSIM and test the effect of G×M interaction on biomass production across environments.
+We use RGB images to parametrise different forage genotypes in APSIM and test the effect of genotype × management interactions on biomass production across environments.
 The University of Queensland is leading the regional crop modelling part of this project exploring the following questions: